nehajavalagi/nehajavalagi.github.io/posts/_posts/2015-09-13-best-data-structure.markdown

 they thought,”is having no priorities ever growth?”

 The uprooted **trees** in a world so sparse,
-They play games,decide and our words they parse.
+They play games, decide and our words they parse.
 For work-life balance it often grieves,
 and does bottom’s up when child leaves.